AndreeBurlamaqui/Easy-Trigger-Worktest/README.md

 "Your task is to create life in the scene with the player and enemies, try your very best to get a nice game feel to player jump and movements.
 Other than that, your hands are free.
 Let’s see what you can come up with."

 ## Objective:
 Create a simple gameplay style that is driven by the animation limits.
 I.e., no shooting while jumping (because no animation).
-Systems that are modular and split in each script.
+Following by systems that are modular and split in each script. \n
 Attack Module: Any unit can use it, and will be used to either shoot or punch.
-Each shoot costs an ammo, and when 0, the next shooting attempt will count as a reloading.
+Each shoot costs an ammo, and when 0, the next shooting attempt will count as a reloading. \n
 Health Module: Any unit can use it (even objects) and will be used to see tags as "damageable".
 Send events when hit and when diying.
-Can also set dropables when dying (with 0 to 100 percentage chance).
+Can also set dropables when dying (with 0 to 100 percentage chance). \n
 Movement Module: Any unit can use it.
 The gravity is handled by Rigibody2D, but the actual movement, ground check and such is handled by this module.
 Stealth Module: Any unit can use it.
 On certain areas, you can press Z to hide.
 You'll not be seen by any other unit and if you try to shoot, you'll stop being hidden.
 You cannot move while hidden.
 InstaPunch Module: Only player can use it.
 Overdrive the punch when the enemy is at 1 life.
 Will move the unit to the target and apply a deathly blow.
 This is heavily inspired by DOOM.
 When killing someone with this, the player will get a free (and fast) reload.